anupamadh/CloudResumeChallengeGithubActions/README.md

 Create a cloud-hosted resume as the frontend of the application.
 You can find my [resume](https://anupamadhir.com) here.
 I used HTML and CSS to build a responsive web page and hosted it in an S3 bucket behind a CloudFront(CDN) distribution.
-Here is the resume deployed to CloudFront using Terraform [CloudFront Resume](https://de1n5o2n269bm.cloudfront.net/) I have setup CloudFront cache invalidation.
+Here is the resume deployed to CloudFront using Terraform [CloudFront Resume](https://de1n5o2n269bm.cloudfront.net/).
+I have also setup CloudFront cache invalidation.

 ## Features